Fire safety in private residential blocks

-The Royal Borough has some of the largest Houses in Multiple Occupation (HMOs) in the country, with properties often comprising five or more storeys, and containing up to thirty dwellings.
+The Royal Borough has some of the largest HMOs in the country, with properties often comprising five or more storeys, and containing up to thirty dwellings.
 Tackling fire safety protects residents from unsafe conditions.

 Compulsory licensing of HMOs was introduced by the Housing Act 2004.
 It applies to all privately rented HMOs that are three or more storeys high, occupied by five or more people who form more than one household, and where there is some sharing of amenities.